Personality-aware Human-centric Multimodal Reasoning: A New Task, Dataset and Baselines: Task

-We model Task 1 as a multiple choice task \textbf{${\rm Answer\,(A)}$}, similar to the mainstream settings of multimodal reasoning tasks (Social-IQ, VLEP, PMR), with requirement to select the unique correct answer from four options.
+We model PHMR as a multiple choice task, following the established settings of other multimodal reasoning tasks~\citep{social_qa,VLEP,PMR}, where the objective is to select the most probable answer from a set of five options, denoted as \textbf{${\rm Choices\,(\mathcal{C})}$}.